 - We can assist with fraud and white collar matter, Proceeds of Crime Act and Asset Forfeiture proceedings, and author one of the leading practitioner textbooks in this field.
 You can read more about our Business Crime and Investigations Team by clicking the button to the right.

 - Our work is not just domestic, and we appear in courts around the world, arguing cases in the Caribbean, Hong Kong, Northern Ireland, and elsewhere, as well as advising overseas clients on the criminal law of England and Wales.
-We also have extensive experience in international criminal justice, with an office in The Hague, and a market-leading team of extradition barristers.
+We also have extensive experience in international criminal justice and a market-leading team of extradition barristers.

 - We also work with colleagues from our civil teams for clients who wish to bring claims against the police, public authorities, investigators and others for failed or malicious prosecutions, misfeasance in a public office, or other issues.
 We also act in related proceedings such as inquests, public inquiries, and judicial review, and we often represent professionals who face proceedings brought both in the criminal courts and by their professional regulator.

 We are particularly proud that almost a third of our Crime Team has been appointed as Queen’s Counsel - a much higher proportion than most other criminal sets - reflecting the genuinely deep and well-regarded expertise of our barristers.

 For more information please contact our practice managers on 020 7400 9088.